Gurobi/gurobi-modelanalyzer/docs/source/quickstart_illcond.rst

 Advanced Usage section regarding how to interpret large explanations.
 However, the recommended approach when getting started is to first request a row-based explanation, but if it is too large to interpret then request the column based explanation.
-In many case, one of the two explanations may be much smaller and easier to interpret than the other.
+In many cases, one of the two explanations may be much smaller and easier to interpret than the other.
 If both are large, try the angle_explain routine.
 If none of these approach yield anything, look at the <LINK> Advanced Usage section for additional information